tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 If `MaxGas == -1`, no rules about gas are enforced.

-In v0.35.x and earlier versions, Tendermint does not enforce anything about Gas in the consensus, only the mempool.
+In v0.35.x and earlier versions, Tendermint does not enforce anything about Gas in consensus, only in the mempool.
 This means it does not guarantee that committed blocks satisfy these rules.
-It is the application's responsibility to return non-zero response codes when gas limits are exceeded.
+It is the application's responsibility to return non-zero response codes when gas limits are exceeded when executing the transactions of a block.
-Since the introduction of `PrepareProposal` and `ProcessProposal` in v.0.36.x, it is now possible to enforce that all blocks proposed (and voted for) in consensus &mdash; and thus all blocks decided &mdash; respect the `MaxGas` limits described above.
+Since the introduction of `PrepareProposal` and `ProcessProposal` in v.0.36.x, it is now possible for the Application to enforce that all blocks proposed (and voted for) in consensus &mdash; and thus all blocks decided &mdash; respect the `MaxGas` limits described above.

+Since the Application should enforce that `GasUsed <= GasWanted` when executing a transaction, and it can use `PrepareProposal` and `ProcessProposal` to enforce that `(sum of GasWanted in a block) <= MaxGas` in all proposed or prevoted blocks, we have:

+* `(sum of GasUsed in a block) <= MaxGas` for every block

 The `GasUsed` field is ignored by Tendermint.
-That said, applications should enforce:

-* `GasUsed <= GasWanted` for any given transaction
-* `(sum of GasUsed in a block) <= MaxGas` for every block

 #### Specifics of `ResponseCheckTx`